-With a reputation for service and quality, we value each relationship, recognizing that the law firm's success has been and will continue to be based on our dedication to attaining the best results for our clients.
+With a reputation for service and quality, we value each relationship, recognizing that the law firm's success is based on our dedication to attaining the best results for our clients.

 Founded in Oklahoma City in 1963, the genesis of the firm’s trial and litigation practice was through its representation of local and national clients.
 In 1964, firm founder James D. Fellers served as President of the Oklahoma Bar Association.